cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

               package.need = false
               {%endhighlight%}

- which means we can now set stasus's based on object state
+ which means we can now set status's based on object state, so if we head back to the view

         {%highlight html%}
+                <ion-item ng-repeat="package in newPackages | filter: {need:true}"
+                    class="item-thumbnail-left" ng-click="getZip(package)">

                <ion-item ng-repeat="product in products  | filter:{active:true} "
                     class="item-thumbnail-left">
                     {%endhighlight%}

- and now we display all the products with a filter, so we actually just show the active products
+ The newPackages array is the array of currently active products received from the server, and the products array is what we have downloaded and ready on the ipad.
+As the zipfile is downloaded, it gets added to the product array with a status of active, and while it remains in the the newPackages array, its need status is turned to false, so it should only appear once in the view.
+Pressing the Sync Products button again, shouldn't show anything in the newPackages array unless there has been anotehr change, as each one will have a status of need:false